dbanetto/uni/report/report.md

 These changes are to improve westward traffic heading to the motorway.
 This project was one component of a greater project to improve the transport of Wellington region [@northern_corridor], the Wellington Northern Corridor project.
+During the planning of this project the National War Memorial area was being renovated for the 100th Gallopoli Remembrance.
 These projects were managed by the New Zealand Transport Agency (NZTA) [@treasury_exp_2016], the transport arm of the New Zealand Government.

 ![Map of the Basin Reserve area with proposed changes [@epa_report]](./proposed_changes.png)

 A flyover at the Basin Reserve was not the only option open to the NZTA to choose [@basin_options_report].
-They had a range of options with three main themes: a flyover based approach ; a reconfiguration of the street layout at the Basin Reserve ; and, a tunnel off to the side of the Basin [@basin_options_report].
+They had a range of options with three main themes: a flyover stretching the length of the Basin Reserve ; a tunnel the length of the Basin Reserve ; and, a reconfiguration of the street layout with additional intersections [@basin_options_report].
 Each option was tested against how well they alleviate the vehicle traffic of all use cases through the Basin Reserve as well as promoting pedestrians and cyclists to easily move through the area.
 A key metric used was to check the improvements of East-West and North-South traffic flow without